Fed supported advance notice before changing bond purchases

 The language added at the December meeting was seen as a way for the Fed to assure financial markets that there would be no quick end to the purchases.
 The central bank is making the monthly bond buys to provide further help to an economy struggling to emerge from a pandemic-induced recession that has seen the loss of millions of jobs.

+The Fed move appears aimed at avoiding a premature market-triggered rise in borrowing costs that could could boost interest rates for mortgages, auto loans and other consumer and business borrowing activity.

-The minutes note that various Fed policymakers stressed that any changes to the size of the purchases should only be made “well in advance” of when those changes would take effect.
+The minutes note that various Fed policymakers stressed that any changes to the size of the purchases should only be made after the Fed had “clearly communicated” its changed assessment of the economic situation “well in advance” of when it planned to make alter the pace or size of the bond purchases.

 The monthly purchases, made up of $80 billion in Treasury bonds and $40 billion in mortgage-backed securities, are aimed at putting downward pressure on long-term interest rates.
-This at a time when the Fed has cut its key policy rate governing short-term interest rates to a record-tying low of zero to 0.25% and indicated it planned to keep the rate that low for some time to come.
+This at a time when the Fed has cut its key policy rate governing short-term interest rates to a record-tying low of zero to 0.25% and indicated it planned to keep the rate that low at least through the end of 2023.

+The emphasis on clear communications harkens back to one of the Fed's worst communication blunders.
+In 2013, then-Chairman Ben Bernanke suggested that the Fed might soon begin tapering its bond purchases that were being made to put downward pressure on interest rates to boost a tepid recovery after the 2008 financial crisis.

+Bernanke's statement caught markets by surprise and caused an immediate jump in bond yields.
+Fed officials had to scurry to assure investors that no immediate reduction in the bond purchases was planned.
+The incident came to be called the “taper tantrum.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.